Attorney License Information

 Letters of Good Standing and/or Disciplinary History Reports

-The Board of Professional Responsibility can provide Letters of Good Standing, Disciplinary History, and certain other information to attorneys as requested.
+The Board of Professional Responsibility will provide Letters of Good Standing, Disciplinary History Reports, and certain other information to attorneys as requested.
 The Board cannot, however, provide a Certificate of Good Standing.
 Certificates of Good Standing are issued by the Supreme Court of Tennessee and can be requested by contacting the Appellate Court Clerk's Office.

 Professional Privilege Tax Obligations